-Figure 24.
-Long-term changes in A) Below Fall-Line Point Source Nitrogen and B) Below Fall-Line Point Source Total Phosphorus in Mobjack Bay for 1985 through 2012.
+Figure 21.
+Long-term changes in A) Below Fall-Line Point Source Nitrogen and B) Below Fall-Line Point Source Total Phosphorus in Mobjack Bay for 1985 through 2013.
 Loadings presented are from data reported to the Virginia Department of Environmental Quality directly from point source dischargers.

-Figure 25.
+Figure 22.
 Water quality status and long-term trends in nutrient parameters in the tidal portion of the York River basin.
-Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2011.
-Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2012 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2012.
+Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using a modified version of the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2013.
+Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2012 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2013.
 Abbreviations for each parameter are: TN=total nitrogen, DIN=dissolved inorganic nitrogen, TP=total phosphorus, DIP=dissolved inorganic phosphorus.
 The prefixes S and B refer to surface and bottom measurements, respectively.

-Figure 26.
+Figure 23.
 Water quality status and long-term trends in non-nutrient parameters in the tidal portion of the York River basin.
-Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2011.
-Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2012 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2012.
+Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using a modified version of the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2013.
+Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2012 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2013.
 Abbreviations for each parameter are: CHLA=chlorophyll a, TSS=total suspended solids, SECCHI=secchi depth, DO=dissolved oxygen, WTEMP=water temperature, SALIN=salinity.
 The prefixes S and B refer to surface and bottom measurements, respectively.

-Figure 27.
-Status and long-term trends in phytoplankton community condition in the tidal portion of the York River basin for the period of 1985 through 2011.
-Shown are status as measured using the P-IBI of Buchanan et al. (2009) and statistically significant (P < 0.01) trends in the P-IBI from the start of monitoring through 2011.
+Figure 24.
+Status and long-term trends in phytoplankton community condition in the tidal portion of the York River basin for the period of 1985 through 2013.
+Shown are status as measured using the P-IBI of Buchanan et al. (2009) and statistically significant (P < 0.01) trends in the P-IBI from the start of monitoring through 2013.

-Figure 28.
-Status and long-term trends in benthic community condition in the tidal portion of the York River basin for the period of 1985 through 2012.
-Shown are status as measured using the B-IBI of Weisberg et al. (1997) and statistically significant (P < 0.10) trends in the B-IBI from the start of monitoring through 2012.
+Figure 25.
+Status and long-term trends in benthic community condition in the tidal portion of the York River basin for the period of 1985 through 2013.
+Shown are status as measured using the B-IBI of Weisberg et al. (1997) and statistically significant (P < 0.10) trends in the B-IBI from the start of monitoring through 2013.